Get insider access

 Cons

-• No local dimming feature to improve contrast.
+• No local dimming feature to improve contrast, giving it bad black levels.

-• Image quality degrades rapidly at an angle.
+• Image quality degrades rapidly at more aggressive angles.

 • Smudges glare from ambient lights across the screen instead of reducing its size.